The Max Planck Institute for the Science of Light is inviting applications for a junior research group leader position in theoretical physics.

 The MPL is a world-leading research institute dedicated to fundamental research on all areas related to the science of light.

 We offer competitive salaries and an international research environment at MPL.

 If you are a young, highly motivated, creative and excellent theoretical physicist, apply now to join our team!

 If you are curious about new quantum technologies, come and join us in our explorations at the intersection of nanophysics and quantum optics.

 Machine Learning applied to Physics: This new field deals with the application of techniques like deep neural networks or reinforcement learning to physics.
 Examples include the automated search for new quantum error correction strategies or the prediction of wave dynamics and bandstructures with the help of neural networks.

 Cavity Optomechanics: This exciting field studies the interaction of light and nanomechanical motion, down into the quantum regime.
 This opens the door towards quantum optomechanical circuits, many-body physics, potential applications in ultrasensitive measurements, quantum information, and fundamental tests of quantum mechanics.
-Further research topics include quantum electrodynamics and quantum computing in superconducting circuits, topological photonics and phononics, decoherence, and quantum transport.

 Our work has both analytical and numerical components, and in most of the topics we have collaborations with experimentalists.
 Thus, computer skills and the desire to apply theory to realworld problems are strong advantages.
 We put particular emphasis on physical understanding.